somedatapacket/docs.humio.com/content/searching_logs/_index.md

 This also works well with e.g. `regex` and `replace`.
 It's just a shorthand but very convenient.

-### Backticks
+### Back-ticks

-Backticks work in `eval` and the `:=` shorthand for eval only and provides one level of indirection of the name of the field.
+Back-ticks work in `eval` and the `:=` shorthand for eval only and provides one level of indirection of the name of the field.
-The assignment happens to the field with the name that is the value of the backticked field.
+The assignment happens to the field with the name that is the value of the back-ticked field.

 An example on events with the following fields, which is e.g. the outcome of `top(key)`.: